Statement on 'Action on Nitrogen for Climate'

 Statement from the Government of Sri Lanka with the support of the South Asia Cooperative Environment Programme and the International Nitrogen Management System for the Glasgow Climate Summit, COP26.

-#Nitrogen4NetZero - Mobilizing action on nitrogen for climate in preparation for COP26
+#Nitrogen4NetZero: Mobilizing action on nitrogen for climate in preperation for COP26

 What is #Nitrogen4NetZero?